RCOSDP/invenio-search-ui/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `invenio` for local development.
+Here's how to set up `invenio-search-ui` for local development.

-1. Fork the `invenio` repo on GitHub.
+1. Fork the `invenio-search-ui` repo on GitHub.
 2. Clone your fork locally:

    .. code-block:: console